dli7319/ddns-cloudflare-javascript/README.md

 # ddns-cloudflare-javascript
-Another DDNS Updater for Cloudflare written in Javascript.
+Another DDNS Updater for Cloudflare written in Javascript.<br>
-This will scan for all "A" records and update their IP.
+This will scan for all "A" records and update their IPs.

 ------------